No Sound But a Heart

-No Sound But a Heart is Sheena Easton's eighth studio album, released in 1987 on the EMI America label.
+No Sound But a Heart is the eighth studio album by Scottish singer Sheena Easton, released in 1987 on the EMI America label.
 The album was issued in the Canadian, Mexican and Asian markets.
 The album consists of midtempo and ballad songs, including the single and video, "Eternity", written by Prince.
-The disc features Steve Perry from Journey on backing vocals on "Still in Love" and a duet with Eugene Wilde on "What If We Fall In Love".
+The disc features Steve Perry from Journey on backing vocals on "Still in Love" and a duet with Eugene Wilde on "What If We Fall in Love".

 The release of No Sound But a Heart was hampered in the United States after EMI America was absorbed into EMI Manhattan Records and two scheduled release dates for the album (February and June 1987) were not met.
 The album was reissued in 1999 by the One Way Records label, marking the first time it had been officially available in the United States.
-The 1999 reissue added several bonus tracks including "Shockwave" a non album b-side to "Eternity" and Easton's contributions to the soundtrack of the 1986 film About Last Night..., "Natural Love" and the Top 50 single "So Far, So Good".
+The 1999 reissue added several bonus tracks including "Shockwave" a non album B-side to "Eternity" and Easton's contributions to the soundtrack of the 1986 film About Last Night..., "Natural Love" and the Top 50 single "So Far, So Good".

 This was Easton's final release on the EMI label.
 She moved to MCA Records the following year.

-On July 12, 2019, RT Industries digitally released No Sound But A Heart.
+On July 12, 2019, RT Industries digitally released No Sound But a Heart.